Cytnx-dev/Cytnx/docs/source/adv_install.rst

     If you are using MacOS, please install intel mkl (free) instead.

-    For the python API, we recommend installing python using anaconda or miniconda.
+    For the Python API, we recommend installing Python using anaconda or miniconda.

 Compiling process
 -------------------
-Once you installed all the dependencies, it is time to start building the cytnx source code.
+Once you installed all the dependencies, it is time to start building the Cytnx source code.

-Starting from v0.7.6a, cytnx provides a shell script **Install.sh**, which contains all the cmake arguments check list.
+Starting from v0.7.6a, Cytnx provides a shell script **Install.sh**, which contains all the cmake arguments check list.
 To install, un-comment and put custom parameters on the corresponding lines, and simply execute this script:

 .. code-block:: shell